deniseyu/deniseyu.github.io/_posts/2015-2-8-Learning-PHP.md

   }
   // etc.
 }
-?>

 ```
 To access the particular object created in the setUp fixture, the object references throughout your tests must change from $rock to $this->rock, $game to $this->game, and so on.
+It's more cumbersome to work with local variables this way, but it avoids a lot of technical debt later on with bigger projects.
 Go ahead and delete every object instantiation within your tests now and run phpunit.

 That's it!
 Can you think of any other functionality?